lkrms/pretty-php/docs/Rules.md

 | `PlaceComments` (2)         | Y          | -        | 4    | `beforeRender()`  | 997      |
 | `AlignComments` (2)         | -          | -        | 4    | `beforeRender()`  | 998      |
 | `EssentialWhitespace`       | Y          | -        | 4    | `beforeRender()`  | 999      |

+## `ProtectStrings`

+Whitespace is suppressed via critical masks applied to siblings in non-constant strings, and to every token between square brackets in those strings.

+## `SimplifyNumbers`

+Integer literals are normalised by replacing hexadecimal, octal and binary prefixes with `0x`, `0` and `0b` respectively, removing redundant zeroes, adding `0` before hexadecimal and binary values with an odd number of digits (except hexadecimal values with exactly 5 digits), and converting hexadecimal digits to uppercase.

+Float literals are normalised by removing redundant zeroes, adding `0` to empty integer or fractional parts, replacing `E` with `e`, removing `+` from exponents, and expressing them with mantissae between 1.0 and 10.

+If present in the input, underscores are added to decimal values with no exponent every 3 digits, to hexadecimal values with more than 5 digits every 4 digits, and to binary values every 4 digits.

 [list-rules.php]: ../scripts/list-rules.php